Adyen/adyen-postman/README.md

 Instead of directly modifying them there, we recommend you instead to create [Environments](https://learning.postman.com/docs/sending-requests/managing-environments/).
 This way, you can switch from test to production without much hassle when running your API calls.
 Environments are also nice to protect secret values, like your API Keys.

+To do this, you can either :

+* Fork the [Adyen APIs](https://www.postman.com/adyendev/workspace/adyen-apis/overview) environment we provide, and override the variables there.
-To do this, create a new environment using the corresponding left tab in the Postman UI, and override the variables there.
+* Create a new environment from scratch using the corresponding left tab in the Postman UI, and override the variables there.

 ![An example of environment](./images/environment.png).